alcapone1933/shell-scripts/README.md

 # Shell-Scripts
-# Bash Script to Aautomate installation and Bash TOOLS
+# Bash Script to Automate installation and Bash TOOLS

 &nbsp;